JosVermoesen/kickstart/README.md

   },
 ```

-- Be sure to be in main directory
 - Add a pages folder in the main root for all the pages
 - `npm run dev` and nextjs does the job